 Salvation is the return to wholeness.
 It is the end of separation.
 It is literally a shift in thinking, a new paradigm in the structure and movement of thought.

-If you look at the workbook lessons of A Course in Miracles, they are almost never taxing or demanding.
-You don’t have to crawl across cut glass.
-You don’t have to stay in one position for six hours.
-You don’t have to tithe or cut off your hands or confess all your supposed sins.
+If you look at the workbook lessons of A Course in Miracles, they are rarely taxing or demanding.
+We don’t have to crawl across cut glass.
+We don’t have to stay in one position for six hours.
+We don’t have to tithe or cut off our hands or confess all our supposed sins in public.

-They simply ask that we devote some consistent time and energy to a shift in our thinking, away from fear and towards love.
+Rather, the lessons simply ask that we devote some consistent time and energy to a shift in our thinking, away from fear and towards love.

 The purpose of the workbook is to train your mind in a systematic way to a different perception of everyone and everything in the world.
 The exercises are planned to help you generalize the lessons, so that you will understand that each of them is equally applicable to everyone and everything you see (W-In.4:1-2).